-- The School adheres to best practice regarding teaching Computing and use of the Internet. - Staff must adhere to the 'Network Code of Practice for Staff', 'Social Media Policy' and the 'Electronic Communication and Internet Policy Statement'. - Certain sites are blocked by the School's filtering system and the School's Network Director and IT staff monitor pupils' use of the network.
-Cranford House is conscious of the need to ensure that 'over blocking' does not lead to unreasonable restrictions as to what pupils can be taught with regards to online teaching and safeguarding.
+The School adheres to best practice regarding teaching Computing and use of the Internet.

+- Staff must adhere to the 'Network Code of Practice for Staff', 'Social Media Policy' and the 'Electronic Communication and Internet Policy Statement'. - Certain sites are blocked by the School's filtering system and the School's Network Director and IT staff monitor pupils' use of the network.
+Cranford School is conscious of the need to ensure that 'over blocking' does not lead to unreasonable restrictions as to what pupils can be taught with regards to online teaching and safeguarding.
 The IT Team regularly test the operation of the web filtering solution and will inform the Headmaster and DSL of the time and date of these tests and record them for future referral.
-The IT team monitors email traffic and our email provider and our endpoint provider block spam and certain attachments. - The School issues all pupils in Years 3 to 11 with their own personal School email address.
+The IT team monitors email traffic and our email provider and our endpoint provider block spam and certain attachments. - The DSL and governors are aware of their responsibility with regards to filtering and monitoring systems and take this seriously ensuring the pupils safety at all times. - The School issues all pupils in Years 3 to 11 with their own personal School email address.
 Access is via personal login, which is password protected.
 The School gives guidance on the reasons for always logging off and for keeping all passwords secure. - The School has strong anti-malware protection on its network which is operated by the Network Director.